theislab/scCODA_reproducibility/README.md

 This repository contains the code that was used to produce the results and plots for *scCODA: A Bayesian model for compositional single-cell data analysis* (Büttner and Ostner et al., 2020).
 The package containing the model can be found [here](https://github.com/theislab/scCODA).

+**Note: The benchmarks are intended to be executed with scCODA>=0.1.2**

 ## Simulated data benchmarks

 The directory *benchmarking* contains code for the three benchmarks (threshold determination, model comparison and overall benchmark).
 The data generation setup for all benchmarks is in `generate_data.py`.
 Each benchmark can then be executed via the according `<benchmark_xy>_run.py` script.
 The analysis and plots are produced in a jupyter notebook named `<benchmark_xy>_analysis.py` for each benchmark.

-**Note: Since running the benchmarks is very resource intensive, we provided all generated data and benchmark results at TODO!**
+**Note: Since running the benchmarks is very resource intensive, we provided all generated data and benchmark results via [zenodo](https://doi.org/10.5281/zenodo.4305907)!**

 To ensure compatibility with other versions of some python packages, we provided the data and results as .csv and .h5 files instead of .pkl files, which are produced by the code.
 Conversion functions are in `benchmarking.to_from_pickle.py`.